ViniciusSantos31/GamaChallenge/README.md

 # GamaAcademy Challenge

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was make for a gama Academy challenge!

 ## Available Scripts